StanislauZubovich/UXMiniLab/Angular.md

 ## Practice 2: (deadline 24-12-2014) verification tasks on the lecture or send to andrei_yemialyanchik@epam.com:
 1. Add pagination parameters into Github $resourse search.
 See https://developer.github.com/v3/#pagination
 2. Implement endless scrolling directive with default scope to show repositories from practice 1:
-    a.
-One response from Github should return 10 results.
+    * One response from Github should return 10 results.
-    b.
-When user reaches the end of the screen - next 10 results should be loaded (added to current array).
+    * When user reaches the end of the screen - next 10 results should be loaded (added to current array).
         Tips:
-            - To save reference on existing array - use:
+            * To save reference on existing array - use:
             Array.prototype.push.apply(results, newResults); // why? what is apply?
-            - subscribe on window scroll event
+            * subscribe on window scroll event
-    c.
-Sort results by server order (just remove filters from ngRepeat)
+    * Sort results by server order (just remove filters from ngRepeat)
 3. Create custom template for directive with isolated scope (template should contain  ngRepeat).
-    a.
-Pass following parameters over two-way binding property '=':
+    * Pass following parameters over two-way binding property '=':

         scope: {
             search: "=",
             forks: "=",